 Are Apple Pay payments charged as card present or card not present?

 Payments made using Apple Pay in stores are card present transactions.
 Payments made using Apple Pay within apps are card not present transactions.

 Will I be liable for fraud on Apple Pay transactions?

-Within stores, Apple Pay transactions are treated in the same way as your current credit and debit transactions.
+Within stores, Apple Pay transactions are treated in the same way as your current credit, debit, Suica, or prepaid card transactions.
 You'll have the same liability rules applied to Apple Pay transactions.

-Within apps and websites, Apple Pay transactions might be treated more favorably than standard transactions with a credit or debit card.
+Within apps and on the web,1 Apple Pay transactions might be treated more favorably than standard transactions with a plastic card.
 Liability for transactions might shift to the issuer.
 Contact your payment provider to learn how you can benefit from liability shift for Apple Pay payments within your app and website.

 How do I let my customers know that they can pay with Apple Pay?

-Display the contactless payment symbol and the Apple Pay mark prominently on your point of sale terminal to let your customers know they can use Apple Pay in your store.
+- Display the payment symbols for your region and the Apple Pay mark prominently on your point-of-sale terminal to let your customers know they can use Apple Pay in your store.